instead-hub/instead/doc/stead3_en.md

 The fact that the attribute phr defines the first object of the room.
 But you can fill the room objects in the usual way: by setting the obj or with.
-Since entering the dialogue reveals the 1st phrase, then the rest phrase you will not see (pay attention to the phrase '#tabletke' not worth itfalse), but you will be able to do transitions on these phrases.
+Since entering the dialogue reveals the 1st phrase, then the rest phrase you will not see (pay attention to the phrase '#aboutpill' not worth itfalse), but you will be able to do transitions on these phrases.

 ### Methods